-Supplementary Figure S1 shows the distribution across three classes of VO2max levels.
+S1 Fig shows the distribution across three classes of VO2max levels.
 About 7% of these athletes had a maximal oxygen uptake greater than 85 ml O2/kg/min.

-Supplementary Figure S1.
-Distribution of GENATHLETE VO2max of the 315 Elite Endurance Athletes
+S1 Fig. Distribution of GENATHLETE VO2max of the 315 Elite Endurance Athletes

 In GENATHLETE, genomic DNA was extracted from whole-blood samples by commercial DNA extraction kits (Gentra Systems, Inc., Minneapolis, MN), and the DNA stock samples were diluted to 50 ng/µL concentrations.
 SNPs for the study were those captured in the Illumina CardioMetabochip (Illumina Inc., San Diego, CA), which contains over 195,000 genetic markers including ~66,000 variants implicated in the aetiology of cardiometabolic traits and disease outcomes from discovery GWAS cohorts, as well as variants around known loci for the purposes of fine-mapping1.
 The SNPs were genotyped using the Illumina Infinium II assay on Illumina iScan platform.
 All post-amplification steps of the assay protocol were automated with Tecan Freedom EVO liquid-handling robotics to assure uniform and efficient sample processing.
 The genotype calls were performed with the Illumina GenomeStudio software, and all samples were called in the same batch to eliminate batch-to-batch variation.
 All GenomeStudio genotype calls with a GenTrain score less than 0.90 were checked and confirmed manually.